ben-n93/ben-n93.github.io/content/where_are_australias_pipelines.md

 The GeoJSON files provided in Geoscience's database bundled together existing and proposed pipelines.

-As I knew I wanted seperate maps for existing vs proposed pipelines I used Python to parse these GeoJSON files and create new GeoJSON files:
+As I knew I wanted separate maps for existing vs proposed pipelines I used Python to parse these GeoJSON files and create new GeoJSON files: